singularity-data/risingwave-docs/docs/sql/commands/create-source.md

 slug: /create-source
 ---

 Sources are resources that RisingWave can read data from.
-You use `CREATE SOURCE` to establish the connection to a source.
+Use `CREATE SOURCE` to establish the connection to a source.
 After a connection is established, RisingWave will be able to read data from the source.

 ## Supported sources